 Meg is also the author of many articles on domestic and international legal issues.
 She has been elected to serve as chair of the International Bar Association's Criminal Law Committee for 2013-2015.
 She has also served as an officer for the past several years serving as the newsletter and website editor for the Business Crime and the Criminal Law Committees of the IBA.
 She also enjoys doing public speaking engagements concerning cutting edge criminal law issues.
 She has also chaired and lectured on a variety of transnational and international legal panels at legal seminars around the world concerning criminal law, anti-corruption, business crime, human rights, and international criminal law.
 Through her work with the International Bar Association, Meg has developed a worldwide network of legal professionals to assist her clients facing transnational or international legal issues.

-She has given lectures at the International Bar Association's Annual Conference in Prague (2005), Chicago (2006), Madrid (2009), and Dubai (2011), and at the Transnational Crime Conference in Amsterdam (2011) and São Paulo (2012).
-She, along with another celebrated criminal defense lawyer, chaired the International Bar Association Annual Transnational Crime Conference this year in Miami.
+She has given lectures at the International Bar Association's Annual Conference in Prague (2005), Chicago (2006), Madrid (2009), and Dubai (2011), and at the Transnational Crime Conference in Amsterdam (2011), São Paulo (2012), Miami (2013) and Istanbul (2014).
+She, along with another celebrated criminal defense lawyer, chaired the International Bar Association Annual Transnational Crime Conference in Miami.
 Meg recently chaired the IBA Transnational Crime Conference held in April, 2014 in Istanbul, Turkey where she also spoke on international counterfeiting and trademark infringement.